Are part-worn, used, or second-hand tyres safe?

 Buying used German tyres means you’re likely buying a tyre that’ll last for a few thousand clicks and will be cheaper than a set of new tyres meaning you could probably buy a more premium tyre.
 But none of this is relevant for Australia, it’s just background to show how different markets do things differently.

-Some will argue that budget is the main reason for buying a set of used tyres.
+Some will argue that a tight budget is the main reason for buying a set of used tyres.
 But this is likely a false economy, see, used tyres won’t last as long as new tyres and so you’ll end up replacing them more often and spend more in the long run.

 More than that, you’re buying something with a reduced safety profile and that really does make no sense at all.
 See, with less tread across your tyre’s face and shoulders you’re reducing your car’s grip in both the dry and wet.
 A test between new and used tyres by the UK’s TyreSafe revealed drastically increased wet road braking distances from around 90km/h.
 The new tyre with 8mm of tread stopped in 25.9m while the used tyre with just 1.6mm of tread took 37.8m to stop.

-So, should you buy a part-worn tyre?
+Should you buy a part-worn or used tyre?

 While most sellers of part-worn tyres will tell you the things have been thoroughly inspected by experts, the truth is that the majority probably haven’t.
 In the UK, for instance, part-worn tyres being sold need to have passed a barrage of tests, like an inflation test, have their structural integrity assessed, carry a minimum of 2mm of tread, and be marked as Part Worn.
 That’s not the case in Australia.